Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Uniqueness of GRW decompositions

-\begin{theorem} Let $M$ be a Lorentzian manifold with $n\geq 3$ and $U$ a timelike, irrotational and conformal vector field.
-If there exists another irrotational and conformal vector field $W$, without zeros and linearly independent to $U$ at some point $p\in M$, then \begin{enumerate} \item There are degenerates planes $\Pi$ of $T_{p}M$ such that $\mathcal{K}_{E}(\Pi)=0$, being $E$ the unitary of $U$. \item If $U$ is not parallel and $M$ is complete then it is isometric to a de Sitter space. \end{enumerate} \end{theorem}
+Let $M$ be a Lorentzian manifold with $n\geq 3$ and $V$ a timelike, closed and conformal vector field.
+If there exists another closed and conformal vector field $W$, without zeros and linearly independent to $V$ at some point $p\in M$, then